CERN/CAiMIRA/cara/docs/full_diameter_dependence.rst

 most of the variables and parameters are kept in their diameter-dependent form for any possible detailed analysis of intermediate results.
 Only the final quantities shown in output, such as the concentration and the dose, are integrated over the diameter distribution.
-This is performed thanks to a Monte-Carlo integration at the level of the dose (:math:`\mathrm{vD^{total}}`) which is computed over a distribution of particle diameters, from which the average value is then calculated -- this is equivalent to an analytical integral over diameters provided the sample size is large enough.
+This is performed thanks to a Monte-Carlo integration at the level of the dose (:math:`\mathrm{vD^{total}}`) which is computed over a distribution of particle diameters, from which the average value (i.e. :code:`.mean()` of the numpy array) is then calculated -- this is equivalent to an analytical integral over diameters provided the sample size is large enough.
+Example of the MC integration over the diameters for the dose:
+:code: `deposited_exposure += np.array(short_range_exposure * fdep).mean()`

 It is important to distinguish between 1) Monte-Carlo random variables (which are vectorised independently on its diameter-dependence) and 2) numerical Monte-Carlo integration for the diameter-dependence
-Since the integral of the diameter-dependent variables are solved when computing the dose -- :math:`\mathrm{vD^{total}}` -- while performing some of the intermediate calculations, we normalize the results by *dividing* by the Monte-Carlo variables that are diameter-independent, so that they are not considered in the Monte-Carlo integration (e.g. :meth:`cara.models.ConcentrationModel.normed_integrated_concentration`).
+Since the integral of the diameter-dependent variables are solved when computing the dose -- :math:`\mathrm{vD^{total}}` -- while performing some of the intermediate calculations, we normalize the results by *dividing* by the Monte-Carlo variables that are diameter-independent, so that they are not considered in the Monte-Carlo integration (e.g. :meth:`cara.models.InfectedPopulation.aerosols`).

 Expiration
 ==========